-- 1. Operating the machine with excessively worn tires decrease riding stability and can lead to loss of control.
+Operating the machine with excessively worn tires decrease riding stability and can lead to loss of control.
 Have excessively worn tires replaced by a Yamaha dealer immediately.

-Brakes, tires, and related wheel parts replacement should be left to a Yamaha Service Technician. - 2.
-Patching a punctured tube is not recommended.
+Brakes, tires, and related wheel parts replacement should be left to a Yamaha Service Technician or other qualified mechanic.

+2. Patching a punctured tube is not recommended.
 If it is absolutely necessary to do so, use great care and replace the tube as soon as possible with a good quality replacement.